-The Berkeley Public Library’s digital collection at California Revealed contains texts from the 1890s to the 1940s.
-The collection consists of city directories covering Oakland, Berkeley, Emeryville, Alameda, and Piedmont.
+The Berkeley Public Library’s digital collection at California Revealed consists of text materials from the 1890s to the 1940s, including city directories covering Oakland, Berkeley, Emeryville, Alameda, and Piedmont.

 The Bishop Chamber of Commerce and Visitor Center’s mission is to promote business, tourism, responsible recreation and Greater Bishop for the betterment of the community and its residents.

-The Butte County Library’s digital collection at California Revealed consists primarily of audio recordings and still images dating from 1878-2001.
+The Butte County Library’s digital collection at California Revealed consists primarily of audio recordings and still images from 1878 to 2001.
 Historical photographs document Butte County schools, agriculture, railroads, dams including the Oroville Dam, bridges like the North Fork Bridge, and industries such as the Great Western Power Company and Las Plumas Powerhouse.